 Many styles of sandals will be available to customize for yourself during this class.
 A variety of soling and strap designs will be explored and students will create a pair of sandals with a wide selection of hardware and leathers.
 You will learn how to create and install straps, attach buckles or other closures and decorate with the findings and hardware available.
 You’ll be able to wear your sandals home after class.
+Check out our gallery of photos on facebook.
 Only 6 students per class.

 Join us at the 2013 Creative Chicago Expo this weekend!

 The Creative Chicago Expo connects Chicago’s creative community with resources they need to thrive.
 Through keynotes, workshops, vendors and more, get professional development expertise from top local and national providers!
 This event is for creative individuals and organizations in design, culinary, fashion, film, music, dance, theater, literary, and visual arts–and of course, shoemaking and leather working!